 Community planning in Nashville is a collaborative process.
 Our Community Design planners work with community stakeholders (property owners, residents, business owners, institutional representatives, development professionals, agency representatives, and elected officials) to create large- and small-area plans which balance the community's varying needs and interests, blended with sound planning principles, to arrive at a common vision and update/improve policies and design guidance as needed.

 Community involvement is always at the center of the planning process, shaping growth that preserves our city's character and development that reinforces and enhances Nashville's uniqueness.

 Community Outreach: The “Charrette” Process

-The first “charrette” was held in the West Trinity Lane community in October and November 2017, and the Planning Commission approved the resulting policy updates in January 2018.
-Details of that initiative are linked below.
+The first “charrette” was held in the West Trinity Lane community in October/November 2017, and the Planning Commission approved the resulting policy updates in January 2018.
+Details of that initiative and other recent studies are linked below.